-- Exams are proctored by appointment ONLY during regular office hours. - Monday-Thursday 9am-5pm - Friday 9am-4pm - Instructor contacts the Office of the PDC Associate Dean, (PDCproctoring@csusb.edu), to inquire about availability. - Instructor confirms time with student. - Instructor fills out Student Proctoring Request, specifying the time of the exam, items student must provide, items which are allowed, and any special instructions. - Instructor is responsible for getting the Student Proctoring Request and exam to the Office of the Associate Dean at least four (4) days prior to the scheduled exam time. - At the time of the exam, student must present a photo ID. - After the proctoring is complete, the exam will be returned to the instructor's PDC mailbox in RG 213, unless otherwise instructed.
+- Exams are proctored by appointment ONLY during regular office hours. - Instructor contacts the PDC Academic Scheduling Office at PDCproctoring@csusb.edu to inquire about availability. - Instructor confirms time with student. - Instructor fills out Student Proctoring Request, specifying the time of the exam, items student must provide, items which are allowed, and any special instructions. - Instructor is responsible for getting the Student Proctoring Request and exam to the PDC Academic Scheduling Office at least four (4) days prior to the scheduled exam time. - At the time of the exam, student must present a photo ID. - After the proctoring is complete, the exam will be returned to the instructor's PDC mailbox in RG 213, unless otherwise instructed.